Prometheus Scrape plugin

 .
 You can also have multiple endpoints on a single machine for different types of data (one for system metrics, one for SQL, and so forth).Note

-Scrape Interval (sec) — Set the frequency with which Moogsoft Cloud monitors and ingests metrics; the default is every 15 seconds.
+Scrape Interval (sec) — Set the frequency with which Incident Management monitors and ingests metrics.
+The default is every 15 seconds.

-Toggle on the Enable option on when you are ready to start plugin data ingestion.
+Toggle the Enable option on when you are ready to start plugin data ingestion.

 To validate the integration, you can try some of the following options: